suxess-it/kubriX/docs/oss/installation/production.md

 ## Integrating existing managed services

-Think about how you deal with
+Think about how you want to deal with

 - DNS resolution (kubriX works best with DNS provider supported by `external-secrets`)
 - TLS certificates (kubriX uses `cert-manager` for creating certificates, typically via ACME protocol)
+- Git-Server, Git-Server Repo/Group structure
+- Helm- and Container-Registry
+- Identity-Provider in your company which should get integrated with Keycloak (prime feature)
+- Alerting-Receivers (Chat channels, E-Mails, .. any receivers supported by Alertmanager)
--
+- Persistent Storage integration (S3,...)

 ## Preparing the .secrets files

-tbd
+All platform services get dynamically generated credentials during first installation according to [secret creation definition](/.secrets/.envoss.yaml).
+We highly recommend to not change this, unless you know what you do.

 ## Preparing values files